-On July 20, 1951, an absolute charter was granted by the Board of Regents of the State of New York.
-In 1952, the gymnasium was added to the Lower School.
-Over the years, the reputation of the school grew, and this success necessitated the acquisition of a new building, which now houses the Middle School.
-This structure was a private home built in 1962 for William Schluntz, son-in-law of Edward Lapham.
-It was purchased in 1963 and converted to the present day structure.
+1950s and 60s: On July 20, 1951, an absolute charter (No. 6100) was granted by the Board of Regents of the State of New York.
+In 1952, the gymnasium was added to the Lower School in dedication to Miss Reeder’s devotion to the school.
+The school’s continued growth instigated the addition of another building to house a middle school.
+This structure was originally a private home built in 1962 for William Schluntz, son-in-law of Edward Lapham.
+It was purchased in 1963 by the school and converted into the present-day building.
+The building was named Hopkins Hall in June of 1971 in recognition of Headmaster Dr. Milton Hopkins, who had been devoted to the Vincent Smith School since 1951 when his daughter became a student.

 Timeline